saphir-travel/documentation/content/developer/reference/user_interface/views/form.rst

   `python expression`_ that defines a boolean_

   standard dynamic attributes based on record values.
-Hide the field if trully or if the result is trully
+Hide the field if trully or if the evaluate expression is trully.

   .. code-block:: xml